noahcoleman42/noahcoleman42.github.io/_projects/1cnc-machine.md

 <img src='/images/manc-ave1.jpg' alt='sign with wood burrs around letters'>

-This is what the wood looked like after being carved by the machine.
+This is what the sign looked like after being carved by the machine.

 <img src='/images/manc-ave2.jpg' alt='manc ave sign with letters painted black'>